pbedadham/eks-with-eksctl/README.md

 * [eksctl](https://eksctl.io/introduction/#installation)
 * [AWS access credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

-## Steps
+## Creating EKS Cluster
 To create a basic cluster for testing, run:
 ```
 eksctl create cluster --name=eks-demo
 ```
-But, for Production,  create a cluster with a config file; this helps to keep configuration consistency, Reproducibility, Version Control, Modularity and Reusability, Documentation etc.
+But, for Production,  create a cluster with a config file; this helps to keep configuration Consistency, Reproducibility, Version Control, Modularity and Reusability, Documentation etc.

 Edit the eksctl-basic-demo.yaml file to include your desired cluster configuration.
 This file specifies the cluster name, region, node group configuration, and any add-ons.